Whistleblowing in Science

 In the late 1970's and early 1980's, Mordechai Vanunu worked as a nuclear technician in Israel, but he was eventually laid off in 1985.
 After speaking with a freelance journalist while traveling abroad, Vanunu eventually granted an interview to a Sunday Times journalist.
 Vanunu detailed his experiences working on the nuclear weapons program and even provided images of the site where he worked.

-Vanunu told the Times the rate at which Israel could produce refined plutonium, leading experts to believe Israel may have over 100 nuclear weapons
+Vanunu told the Times the rate at which Israel could produce refined plutonium, leading experts to believe Israel may have over 100 nuclear weapons in its arsenal.

 Shortly thereafter, Israeli agents concocted a plan to retrieve Vanunu.
 At the time, Vanunu was on British soil, and Israel didn't want to risk damaging foreign relations by kidnapping Vanunu.
 Instead, they used a female agent to seduce Vanunu and convince him to vacation in Rome where he was eventually captured.